Moments | Shore Crabs on SF Bay

 Striped Shore Crabs Feeding Along San Francisco Bay

-I came upon this large group of striped shore crabs (Pachygrapsus crassipes) , scuttling over shoreline rocks near the Golden Gate.
-They’re gorgeous little animals — a color wheel of hues.
-They were feeding on the plant matter covering the rocks, pinchers alternating left and right, gills bubbling to stay aerated out of water.
+I came upon a cluster of striped shore crabs (Pachygrapsus crassipes) , scuttling over rocks near the Golden Gate.
+They’re striking little animals — a color wheel with claws.
+They were feeding on greens covering the rocks, pincers alternating left and right, gills bubbling to stay aerated out of water.

 Your expertise really comes through in this article—well done!